tewhatuora/cinc-fhir-ig/README.md

 ### Additional Content Generation

-Some of the Implementation Guide page content is also generated content - specifically the contents of `input/pagecontent/capabilityStatement.xml` and `input/pagecontent/profiles.xml`.
+Some of the Implementation Guide page content is also generated content - specifically the contents of `input/pagecontent/capabilityStatement.xml`.
 These files can be re-generated as required with the following commands once SUSHI pre-processing is complete:

 ```bash
 # Install dependencies - there is currently no package.json for these scripts